Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models

 \section{Conclusion}

-In this article, we study estimation and inference for nonstationary quantile predictive regression models with generated regressors.
+We study estimation and inference for nonstationary quantile predictive regression models when a generated covariate is required for the purposed of estimating pairs of risk measures under time series nontationarity.
+In We discuss the main estimation steps of the proposed modeling methodology and provide an asymptotic theory analysis for the associated quantile-dependent model estimators under regressors nonstationarity which is captured via the LUR parametrization.

 We propose a two-stage estimation procedure, where the generated regressor that corresponds to the one-step ahead prediction of $\mathsf{VaR}$ based on persistent data is generated in the first stage of the estimation procedure.
 In the second-stage of the estimation procedure the two-stage estimator is employed to construct the one-step ahead prediction of $\mathsf{CoVaR}$ based on the estimated $\mathsf{VaR}$ and another set of persistent data not necessarily identical to the first-stage estimation procedure.
 We investigate the asymptotic properties of the two-stage estimator based on quantile predictive regression models.
-We show that the variance-covariance matrix needs to be adjusted to account for the estimation error in the first-stage estimation procedure.

-In general, accounting for the presence of generated regressors when obtaining forecasts of the pair $( \mathsf{VaR}, \mathsf{CoVaR})$, in the proposed two-stage estimation methodology, results in improved inference especially in the presence of systemic risk in financial markets.
-This is done by adjusting the variance-covariance matrix to to ensure that tests obtained from this two-stage estimation procedure deliver accurate inference.
-In this article, we present the main estimation steps of our proposed approach, and discuss main challenges when deriving the asymptotic theory of estimators under regressors nonstationarity (via the LUR parametrization).
+Moreover, we show that accounting for the presence of generated regressors when obtaining forecasts of the pair $( \mathsf{VaR}, \mathsf{CoVaR})$, based on the proposed two-stage estimation procedure, results in improved statistical testing after adjusting the variance-covariance matrix to account for the estimation error in the first-stage estimation procedure.

-In a further study we examine the econometric identification and estimation of a novel SUR representation that corresponds to the node-specific quantile predictive regression models proposed by \cite{katsouris2021optimal, katsouris2023quantile, katsouris2023statistical}.
-Considering these node-specific interactions especially under the assumption of an underline graph dependence structure (see, \cite{katsouris2023limit}) is exactly that we can use SUR techniques to model tail interdependencies in a network which has some interesting properties especially when regressors are modelled using the local-to-unity parametrization.
+In a further study we consider the econometric identification and estimation of a novel SUR representation that corresponds to the system-specific quantile predictive regressions as proposed by \cite{katsouris2021optimal, katsouris2023quantile, katsouris2023statistical}.
+Specifically, modelling tail interdependencies in a network using the SUR representation provides efficiency gains and permits to implement relevant statistical inference methods especially when regressors are assumed to be generated from a LUR process.

 \paragraph{Conflicts of interest}

 The author declares that there are no known conflicts of interest.

 \paragraph{Data availability}